mfischer9/effective-succotash/x_team_rules.md

 ## How we will assign (and reassign) tasks

+We will discuss our strengths and weaknesses and assign tasks corresponding to our strengths.
+If time permits, we will reassign tasks if any individual is encumbered with their current workload.

 ## How will we will track progress (and follow-up) on completion of tasks

-We will track each others progress within github and leave detailed comments on what we have done.

 ## How will will communicate difficulties with a task assigned to us
 We will bring up any concerns of ours to the other members in the group after giving it our own best effort.
 From there,